 You are a negative influence to the class atmosphere.
 You miss a lot of classes for "creative" reasons.
 You need to be called on to offer any information.
+You speak French in my presence.
 You come late to class regularly because it is part of your stylish charm.
 You make the same mistakes you made when the class began.